Surgical Case Library

 Colorectal

-The presacral space constitutes a peculiar anatomical region between the posterior wall of the rectum and the ...
+<p style="text-align: justify;">The presacral space constitutes a peculiar anatomical region between the poste...

 The Kraske procedure is specialized and less commonly performed, reserved for select cases of low rectal tumors with ambiguous histology.